 All tunnels, portals (transition structures between surface and tunnel) & shafts (vertical structures linking the tunnel to the surface) are being assessed using the Civil Engineering Environmental Quality (CEEQUAL) methodology and have achieved ‘Excellent’ ratings at Client & Interim Design stage.
 Crossrail’s aim is to achieve the ‘Excellent’ rating when the project is assessed as a whole upon completion.
 One of the key challenges found was the alignment of design packages with the procurement and construction strategy.
 The CEEQUAL learning legacy paper focuses on the key issues and provides suggestions on how the process can be simplified.
 It also addresses the issue of the value of CEEQUAL in driving best practice and overall improvement on a high profile major infrastructure project that is required to deliver high levels of performance through its minimum environmental requirements and rigorous consenting process.

 The Building Research Establishment Environmental Assessment Methodology (BREEAM) has been adopted for all central section stations.
 This assessment methodology has never been used on an underground station previously and required Crossrail to work with the Building Research Establishment (BRE) and consultants to develop specific criteria.
 This will help to provide an assessment tool that can be used for future underground station projects.
 Crossrail’s aim is to achieve a rating of ‘Very Good’.
-A BREEAM learning legacy paper will be published in March 2018 which captures some of the experience of delivering BREEAM on Crossrail and highlight some of the issues that would be pertinent to other underground stations.
+The BREEAM learning legacy paper captures some of the experience of delivering BREEAM on Crossrail and highlight some of the issues that would be pertinent to other underground stations.

 Tunnel Energy Segments